coderside/CoderSide/README.rst

 The Idea
 =============

-Create a Web Application that give to users a full overview of one coder guy in only two clicks.
+Create a Web Application that give to users a full overview of one coder guy.
+A "full overview" means try to understand his programmer life.

 How does it work ?
 ==================